Mohammed0Arfath/Memorify-App/README.md

 ## 📱 Usage Guide

 ### Getting Started
-1. **Sign Up/Sign In**:
-   - Create an account with email/password or use Google OAuth
+1. **Sign Up/Sign In**: Create an account or sign in to access your personal diary
-   - Instant access - no email confirmation required
 2. **Start Chatting**: Click on the Chat tab and begin sharing your thoughts with the AI companion
 3. **Voice Conversations**: Use the microphone button to start voice chats with the AI
 4. **Add Photos**: Upload photos to your conversations for richer diary entries

-### Authentication Options
-1. **Email & Password**: Traditional secure authentication
-2. **Google OAuth**: One-click sign-in with your Google account
-3. **Password Reset**: Use "Forgot Password" to reset via email

 ### Creating Entries
 1. **Chat with AI**: Have meaningful conversations about your day, feelings, and experiences